 If something inside of you is real, we will probably find it interesting, and it will probably be universal.
 So you must risk placing real emotion at the center of your work.
 Write straight into the emotional center of things.
 Write toward vulnerability.
 Risk being unliked.
 Tell the truth as you understand it.
 If you’re a writer you have a moral obligation to do this.
 And it is a revolutionary act—truth is always subversive. ~ Anne Lamott

-She’s right you know.
-Yes, you do know.
-It’s Anne Lamott, after all!
+She’s right, you know.
+It is Anne Lamott, after all!

-The thought crossed my mind that if we had found these sentences in Scripture we would have understood them as prescriptive advice for exactly what we should do, exactly how we should behave, exactly what is required.
+If we had found these sentences in Scripture we would have taken them to be prescriptive advice for exactly what we should do, exactly how we should behave, exactly what is required.
 No questions asked.
-(It’s another post entirely for me to address whether or not I actually think that IS how we should read and interpret Scripture).

 - Risk placing real emotion at the center of your work.